skyl/django-points/README.rst

   * syncdb
   * makes sure that your site_name is correct in the db
   * put (r'^points/', include('points.urls')), in main urlconf
-        # FIXME?
-        you may use a different location but get_absolute_urls are directed here

   * requires olwidget and django.contrib.contenttypes (installed by default)

   **Note for pinax users and those using django-uni-form**